madmachineio/docs/docs/tutorials/swiftio-circuit-playgrounds/projects/metronome.md

         beatLabel.updateText("Beat: \(currentBeat + 1) / \(beatsConfig)")
         display.update(group)

-        // The first beat in the measure will sounds higher than other beat, so you can know when a meaure starts. currentBeat == 0 ? buzz(highFrequency) : buzz(highFrequency)
+        // The first beat in the measure will sound higher than other beat, so you can know when a measure starts. currentBeat == 0 ? buzz(highFrequency) : buzz(highFrequency)

         // Go to the next beat and move the indicator downwards.